BugLite/BSc_CS_Final_Project/Issues.md

 #### Description
 During the day, i was successful in automating the upload of the video and meta data to the dashboard.html page, with dynamic uploads.
 However, the videos did not play.

+Solved: The problem was the encoding of the video using open-cv Built in videowriter.
+The browser did not support the video format, therefore we have to use ffmpeg at the cost of computational resources.